russellrobinson/generic-linked-list/README.md

 ### Time-Space trade off

-Linked lists are a classic time-space tradeoff when compare with arrays for some operations.
+Linked lists are a classic time-space tradeoff when compared with arrays for some operations.

 Because a linked list has a "pointer" to the next element in the list,